 The Take Away

-Keep in mind that trip insurance is not only useful to recover costs due to cancellations before you travel, it is most useful to cover the unexpected during your trip.
+Keep in mind that trip insurance is not only useful to recover costs caused by cancellations before you travel, it is most useful to cover the unexpected during your trip.
 Knowing what’s included and excluded in your policy is essential.
 AFAR Magazine has put together a practical guide to buying travel insurance that you might also find helpful.